SixLabors/docs/articles/imagesharp.drawing/migratingfromskiasharp.md

 }));
 ```

-For common geometry, prefer the built-in shapes instead of manually building paths:
+For common one-off geometry, prefer the canvas helper that matches the original `SKCanvas` call:

 SkiaSharp: